What is palliative care?

 - What are advance directives and where can I find them?

 - An Advance Directive allows patients to make end-of-life choices about their future care if they lose the ability to make decisions for themselves.
+These documents do not become active unless the patient loses the ability to make decisions for themselves.

 There are two kinds of advance directives, a Health Care Proxy and a Living Will: